-The FY 2023/24 budget represents 149 positions.
-This is a net increase of 7 positions from prior year's adopted budget and reflects the proposed staffing needs.
+The FY 2023/24 budget represents 159 positions.
+This is a net increase of 17 positions from prior year's adopted budget and reflects the proposed staffing needs.

 - Salaries & Benefits - TLMA's Public Protection group has a net increase in salaries and benefits.
 The Planning, Building and Safety and Code Enforcement Departments' salaries and benefits will increase to fund all vacancies.
 The other reason for an increase is recent salary adjustments for majority of the classifications and medical subsidy increases totaling \$640,000.
-This group has contributed \$934,000 or 11.7% in the past six years for the discretionary payment to CalPERS for unfunded liabilities. - Services & Supplies - TLMA's Public Protection group has a net increase in services and supplies.
-The Building and Safety department has an increase in while Planning consultant costs the department will have a reduction.
+This group has contributed \$934,000 or 11.7% in the past six years for the discretionary payment to CalPERS for unfunded liabilities. - TLMA's Code Enforcement has an increase due to the additional team for short-term rental enforcement. - Services & Supplies - TLMA's Public Protection group has a net increase in services and supplies.
+The Building and Safety department has an increase in consultant costs while the Planning department will have a reduction.
 However, Planning department is expecting an increase in County Counsel involvement and cost as they are gearing towards multiple community planning projects, STR moratorium, 6th Cycle Housing Element, and Ordinance 348 overhaul.
-Code Enforcement is expecting increased cost for ARPA funded projects they are actively pursuing for the Business Revitalization Program. - Other Charges - TLMA's Public Protection group will have a net increase in other charges.
+Code Enforcement is expecting increased cost for ARPA funded projects they are actively pursuing for the Business Revitalization Program.

+Other Charges

+TLMA's Public Protection group will have a net increase in other charges.
 The Planning department will have an increase in agency allocation due to reduced GIS revenue at the agency level.
 Code Enforcement will have an increase to support the salaries and benefit increases due to two dedicated Records staff and one additional Cost Recovery staff.